 People who were injured on the job often count on workers' compensation benefits to cover related medical bills and provide temporary total disability payments until they are well enough to return to work.
 Workers' compensation is a system, created by the Delaware legislature, which has become by law automatically part of your employment contract and provides benefits to workers who are injured while working.
 Employers with one or more employees are required to carry workers' compensation insurance.
 The workers' compensation statute prohibits an employer from firing or, in any other manner, discriminating against an employee for filing a claim for benefits.
+If you were recently injured in an on-the-job accident, here's what you need to know about workers' compensation claims in Delaware.
+You can contact the Wilmington, DE Workers' Compensation Attorneys at Morris James Personal Injury Group by filling out a contact form.

 Delaware Workers' Compensation Law